Single-leg Swiss Ball Jackknife

 - 1

-Start in a plank position with one foot on a Swiss ball and your hands under your shoulders.
+Start in a plank position with your hands flat on the floor, directly under your shoulders.

 - 2